 When an element of the rule is has no value, then the restriction does not apply.
 For example, if Destination Whitelist is empty, then the Coldcard will not consider the destination address when considering the rule.

 If no rules are defined, then no PSBT will be signed.
 This can be useful for text message signing applications.
-On the other hand, an empty rule, allows any transaction to be signed, so be careful!
+On the other hand, a single empty rule, allows any transaction to be signed, so be careful!

 Max amount per transaction is seems less useful because a number of transactions could be put together to “work around” this rule.
 However, if there is natural rate-limiting in your system, for example, by requiring a local operator to enter a code eeach time, then this is still helpful.